Did You Know?

 Climate Division Dataset Transition

-NCDC's Climate Monitoring Branch plans to transition from the traditional dataset to the more modern 5km gridded divisional dataset (GrDD) by 2013.
-The GrDD is based on a similar station inventory as is currently used.
+NCDC's Climate Monitoring Branch plans to transition from the current divisional dataset to a more modern 5km gridded divisional dataset (future) sometime in early 2014.
+This future dataset is based on a similar station inventory as is currently used.
 However, new methodologies are used to compute temperature, precipitation, and drought for United States climate divisions.
 These are expected to improve the data coverage and the quality of the dataset, while maintaining the current product stream.
 More detailed information on the transition to the future dataset and the resulting impacts can be accessed here: Gridded Division Dataset Transition.

 While this transition did not disrupt the product stream, some variances in temperature, precipitation and drought values may be observed in the new data record.
 A visualization toolkit can help users examine snapshots of both datasets.
 Changes in monthly, seasonal and annual variability can be examined through the use of the interactive time series plots.